Welcome to today's edition of the Rush 24-7 podcast.

 From the spin room, it's all so damn predictable.

-Okay, now we're gonna go to our expert panel at watch.
+Okay, now we're going to go to our expert panel at Watch.

-We're gonna and after we do the expert panel, then we're gonna go to the spin room, where another one of our brilliant correspondents is going to talk to representatives from both campaigns.
+And after we do the expert panel, then we're going to go to the spin room where another one of our brilliant correspondents is going to talk to representatives from both campaigns.

 Lies like, well, I thought McCain sucked, said the Obama people.

-And the McCain people, well, Obama's an honorable guy, but we thought our guy really did well tonight, Blub.
+And the McCain people, well, Obama's an honorable guy, but we thought our guy really did well tonight, blah.

-And then we go to the host of the next show who's in the same room telling us the same stuff that happened, and then we're gonna go to some other correspondent somewhere else, and we're gonna be it's all a formula.
+And then we go to the host of the next show, who's in the same room telling us the same stuff that happened.

 And every one of these people, I've been there, folks, I've done it.